neon-bindings/rfcs/text/0000-promise.md

 * An `execute` callback that runs on the libuv threadpool
 * A `complete` callback that receives the result of `execute` and runs on the main JavaScript thread

-The `execute` code is typically the slow _native_ operation asynchronously executed, while `complete` handles converting back to JavaScript values and resuming JavaScript execution with the result.
+The `execute` code is typically the slow _native_ operation asynchronously executed, while `and_then` handles converting back to JavaScript values and resuming JavaScript execution with the result.

 For example, consider the previous `JsPromise` example that executes on a Rust thread.
 A similar result can be achieved by running on the libuv threadpool instead: